 Can I have a First and Third Party Case?

 You can absolutely have a first and third party case as a result of a car crash.
 If the first party insurance carrier refuses to pay for your personal protection benefits such as lost wages and medical bills it is necessary to force them to pay for these benefits through filling a lawsuit.
 Additionally, if another vehicle negligently caused the accident and you suffered a serious impairment of a body function, a third party law suit can be filled against the at fault driver for pain and suffering.
 This is a very common scenario and would mean that you would have both a first party and third party claim.

 The Michigan no-fault laws can be confusing and complex.
+No-fault is much different than a tort system.
 Large Insurance companies are likely to be working against you, making it difficult for you to get the compensation and benefits that you deserve.
 It’s important to make sure that you know what your rights are and to have the counsel of dedicated and knowledgeably advocates who can make sure that you recover everything you are entitled to.
 Call us today for a free legal consultation.